oljung/portfolio-project-one/README.md

 - [Sign up page](assets/images/readme-images/valid-signup.png)

-The CSS was tested using this [validator](https://jigsaw.w3.org/) with 2 errors and 9 warnings.
-The errors were quickly fixed, they were the simple errors of forgetting the "px" at the end of a size-rule.
-The 9 warnings are all from the part of the hamburger nav bar menues where I followed a tutorial.
+The CSS was tested using this [validator](https://jigsaw.w3.org/) The 9 warnings are all from the part of the hamburger nav bar menues where I followed a tutorial.
 I decided to keep that code as is, as the code runs ands the nav bar works.
 When going through the validator code I also noticed that the subsection menu was placed at the wrong side, see nav bar for more info.

 - [CSS validation result](assets/images/readme-images/valid-css.png)

+### 4.2 Responsiveness and functionality

+#### 4.2.1 Responsiveness
+The site was tested using responsivechecker.com (see technologies used) for screen sized ranging from 360px to 1900px and was fully functional and responsive on all of them.

+#### 4.2.2 Browser compability
+The site runs euqally satisfactory on Chrome, Firefox IE and Edge.

+#### 4.2.3 Contrast testing
+- #2F4F4F as background with #FFF7EB as text or reversed passed on all tests with contrast ratio of 8.39
+- #1F3333 on #FFF7EB passed all tests with contrast ratio of 12.1.

-### 4.2 Unfixed bugs
+### 4.3 Unfixed bugs

 **FIXED
 - Issue with screen scrolling on horizontal axis on some of the smaller screens.
 I have looked at all the page content to try to find which element that is too wide and causes this issue, but have been unable to find it. it is really bugging me out, pardon the pun, and as of yet the problem is eluding me.<br>
 **FIXED
 Solution: Adjust width of container div to be somewhat less wide, removing the issue of elements overflowing.
 The overflow: auto; is still necessary for all elements to fall into the container on pages with alot of content.

 ## 5. Deployment